 Stop pressing and just stretch the dough with a circular movement.
 On a little cone of flour spin the dough in a circular motion, working with your fingers near the edge, without pressing the rim.

 Press less as possible, just enough to keep spinning: now you are working to stretch the dough by using the centrifugal force.
 When you reach the size you want, dust the flour away and start topping.

 toppings go from the heavy amount from the side, to light amount in the centre: in this way, the slice will not be too heavy on the tip.

-This is a very personal part… yes, every step is, but this is the one with more room to play around.
-In Italy, we do not cut the pizza into a slice before serving it, even if currently is quite trendy to make “pizza gourmet” by cutting the pie in slices and add extra fresh toppings on each one.
+This is a very personal part… Yes, every step is important, but this one offers more room for creativity.
+In Italy, we typically do not cut the pizza into slices before serving it.
+However, it is currently quite popular to make “gourmet pizza” by cutting the pie into slices and adding extra fresh toppings to each one.